-It’s no secret that there are a lot of awesome things happening in the Midwest, and the Gateway City is no exception and this is nothing new for St. Louis as it has long been a hub for business, technology, and innovation.
-So, when we start to think about great places to kick-off a successful career, we don’t hesitate to include St. Louis in that list.
+It’s no secret that there are a lot of awesome things happening in the Midwest, and Gateway City is no exception.
+This is nothing new for St. Louis as it has long been a hub for business, technology, and innovation.
+So, when we start to think about great places to kick off a successful career, we don’t hesitate to include St. Louis in that list.
 To prove our point, check out our list of some top innovators’ to come out of St. Louis.

 Eberhard Anheuser & Adolphus Busch

 If you’ve bought beer, like ever, then these two need no introduction.
 As the forefathers of what many would describe as America’s preeminent beer brewery, these two changed the beer game forever as the first American brewer to preserve freshness through pasteurization!

 Growing up, Blow was fortunate enough to be educated by her parents, governesses and various tutors.
 Using her education during a time when many women didn’t have the opportunity to be formally taught, Blow founded the first public kindergarten and to this day is considered “The Mother of Kindergarten.”

 As the founder of the teddy bear empire “Build-A-Bear,” Clark has not only created a huge retail success story, she has brought millions of teddy bears into the homes of children around the world.

 Say what you will about reality T.V. but it’s pretty clear that it isn’t going anywhere anytime soon.
 And one of the folks behind some of the most notorious reality shows is St. Louis native, Andy Cohen.
 Though he has stepped down as head of development for Bravo, he still serves as an executive producer for the Real Housewives franchise and hosts his own late-night show.